VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 3. Pronated (overhand)

-Although the grip utilised may change the difficulty of the exercise, does not mean the benefits associated decline.
+Although the grip utilised may change the difficulty of the exercise, it does not mean the benefits associated with it decline.
 During a supinated grip, there is greater emphasis on the biceps and less demand on the lats and upper back.
 With this, there is greater engagement of different muscle groups to help with the movement.
 For a neutral grip, there is a balance between overhand and underhand grips.
 This can promote better stability during the movement, allowing for more comfort when being performed.
 Finally, the pronated grip is most challenging as the range of motion during the movement is generally longer compared to others, whilst only engaging your lats and upper back muscles.

 Importantly, the choice of grip should align with your specific goals and training preferences.
 As you move through your training, utilising different grips and exercises can provide variety and target specific areas of your upper body.
 Ultimately, the perceived difficulty of an exercise can vary based on factors of strength and experience.